UnscriptedVN/candella/docs/03-candella-app.md

 ## App storage

 Apps can also store data for the currently logged-in user on the system; this data can be used to save preferences or other data that is necessary for app functions.
 App storage is handled by the `AppStorage` class and can be accessed for your app via `CAApplication.data`.

+!!! warning "Declare file system permissions"
+    Apps that utilize app storage must include the `file_system` permission in their app manifest in the `permissions` field.
+Apps will not be able to access app storage if this permission isn't declared or if the user has not granted the app permission to do so.

 There are four methods in `AppStorage` to help read and write data accordingly: